EmadYaY/PhishTrap/README.md

 📁 `CREDWIZ_LOCKSCREEN/`

 🧠 **This technique tricks the user into generating a credential export encrypted with a known password – without ever asking for their real system password.**

+### 4. 🌀 Fake Windows Update Screen (User Delay + Distraction Trap)

+Displays a realistic, full-screen **"Windows Update in Progress"** UI
+Blocks user interaction and disables key combos (Alt+Tab, Ctrl+Alt+Del)
+Used as a **diversion layer** during post-exploitation or payload deployment

+📁 `WINDOWS_UPDATE/`

+🧠 **Usage Scenario**

+The fake update screen is used to:

+-   Keep the user distracted while payloads are being deployed in the background

+-   Prevent user input or investigation during sensitive operations

+-   Give the illusion of a system update, increasing trust and delay

 ## 💡 Usage Ideas